australia outback

 Many Outback towns, like Marree, had their own "ghan towns" on the outskirts.
 From these ghan towns the cameleers operated as far as into the Northern Territory to bring supply to isolated stations, bush towns and telegraph stations.
 At the turn of the century camels were used all over the inland of Australia.

-In the 1920s motor vehicles kicked the Australian camels out of their jobs.
+In the 1920s motor vehicles kicked the camels in Australia out of their jobs.
 Some animals were killed, but most were just abandoned.
 The camels survived in Australia's vast unsettled inland.

 It is estimated that between 500,000 and 1 million camels roam freely in the Outback today.
 The biggest numbers in Western Australia, but also in the Northern Territory, and in South Australia.